 These are some of the crucial upsides to investing in an employee development plan.

-The opportunity to learn more and develop is undoubtedly one of the key considerations when selecting an employer.
+The opportunity to learn more and develop through a structured development plan is undoubtedly one of the key considerations when selecting an employer.

 Employees want to remain relevant, and they recognize that that is only made possible with a professional development plan in place.